Superheavy dark matter from the natural inflation in light of the highest-energy astroparticle events: Energy scales of astroparticles from natural inflaton

 where we have adopted the result of the {\it Planck} TT, TE, EE + lowE \cite{Planck:2018jri}.
 Here, we allow the running up to the $2 \sigma$ uncertainty, enabling us to set its upper limit in this analysis.
 It provides the strong restriction of the parameter $c$,

+On the other hand, the ACT result gives $\a_{s, \text{obs}}^{\rm ACT}= 0.0062 \pm 0.0052$ which leads to $c\gtrsim 11.$ The new data slightly favors the positive running which is the prediction of our scenario, because satisfying $c<2/(1-n_{\rm s,obs}),$ $\alpha_s$ is positive.
 Note that, future measurements of the curvature power spectrum can test our scenario through the running, e.g., in CMB-S4~\cite{CMB-S4:2016ple}, SPHEREx~\cite{Dore:2014cca}, and in combination with DESI~\cite{DESI:2013agm}, WFIRST~\cite{spergel2015wide}, or SKA~\cite{CosmologySWG:2015ysq}.
-Fig.~\ref{fig:conts} shows the contours of the running $\a_s$.
+Fig.~\ref{fig:conts} shows the contours of $\a_s$.
 As the parameter $c$ approaches the gray region, the running decreases because the field value $\theta_*$ is near the hilltop of the potential.

 \Eq{tensortoscalar} allows us to predict the value of tensor-to-scalar ratio $r$ where the CMB scale exits the horizon as

 From CMB observations, there is an upper limit \cite{BICEP:2021xfz},

 This provides the restriction for the pameter $c$ and the inflaton decay constant $f_\f$,